List of the Top Capital Providers

 • 52% from PE funds

 Different groups may require different investment structures to fit a specific profile or mandate.
 For example, family offices may be open longer hold periods or more direct influence.
 Institutional capital may expect tighter reporting and controls, while HNWI’s can be far more flexible.
+We recommend reading the complete McGuireWoods Independent Sponsor Survey for a detailed breakdown of the data.

 FAQ